python-kasa/python-kasa/README.md

 ## Contributing

 Contributions are very welcome!
-To simplify the process, we are leveraging automated checks and tests for contributions.
+The easiest way to contribute is by [creating a fixture file](https://python-kasa.readthedocs.io/en/latest/contribute.html#contributing-fixture-files) for the automated test suite if your device hardware and firmware version is not currently listed as supported.
 Please refer to [our contributing guidelines](https://python-kasa.readthedocs.io/en/latest/contribute.html).

 ## Supported devices